-Investments in pension-linked fund shares and similar obligations in line with International Accounting Standards (IAS) 19/HGB §246 (2) are netted in Luxembourg (as in the accounting standard) and since 2014 also in Germany.
+Investments in pension-linked fund shares and similar obligations in line with International Accounting Standards (IAS) 19/HGB §246 (2).
 The treatment is in line with point 109 of Article 4 CRR that states that "defined benefit pension fund assets" shall be calculated as the assets after the reduction of obligations under the same fund or plan.
 This is in line with the treatment under § 246 (2) HGB.